Oncology Highlights - February 2019

 Enjoy reading! - The SMS-oncology team

-In the process of aqcuiring ‘superpowers’ to gain immune evasion abilities and become immortal, cancer cells occasionally relinquish other skills which make them vulnerable.
-In rare cases, cancers lose the capability to make key nutrients, such as amino acid asparagine in certain types of leukemia.
+In the process of aqcuiring 'superpowers' to gain immune evasion abilities and become immortal, cancer cells occasionally relinquish other skills which make them vulnerable.
+In rare cases, cancers lose the ability to make key nutrients, such as amino acid asparagine in certain types or leukemia.
 Researchers from Rockefeller University scanned for other cancer types that might be vulnerable to cut-offs in nutrient supply.
-They first looked at cholestrol as an essential ingredient for all dividing cells.
+They first looked at cholestrol aan essential ingredient for all dividing cells.
 Scanning 28 different cancer types in the absence of cholesterol for survival they identified a rare type of lymphoma, known as ALK-positive ALCL, which did not endure these conditions, suggesting that these cells could not synthesize cholesterol on their own.
-This cholestrol-dependent cancer type lacked the squalene monooxygenase enzyme that catalyzes the de-novo synthesis of cholestrol.
+This cholestrol-dependent cancer type lacks the squalene monooxygenase enzyme that catalyzes the de novo synthesis of cholestrol.
 These findings not only indicate novel ways to target ALCL cells, but also expand possibilities to identify and exploit other cancers with similar vulnerabilities.
-The study was published in Nature. (image source: shutterstock)
+The study was published in Nature . (image source: shutterstock)

-The National Cancer Institute (NCI) initiated a collaborative project named The Human Tumor Atlas Network (HTAN) that will map the spatiotemporal development of cancer while capturing the molecular features of tumor cells.
+The National Cancer Institute (NCI) initiated a collaborative project named The Human Tumor Atlas Network (HTAN) that will map the spatial development of cancer while capturing the molecular features of tumor cells.
 Resembling an “atlas”, the HTAN project aims to provide oncologists with a guide that can predict the route that cancer might use to develop, spread, or respond to treatment.
-In this interactive map, the 3D location of individual cells in a tumor will be depicted and followed to understand how the molecular, cellular and spatial features of a tumor change as it progresses over time, as well under treatments.
+In this interactive map, the 3D location of individual cells in a tumor will be depicted and followed to understand how the molecular, cellular and spatial features or a tumor change as it progresses over time, as well under treatments.
 The HTAN project will also incorporate single-cell technologies to gain a “street-level view” and distinguish tumor cells and immune cells to understand the tumor microenvironment.
-DNA sequencing, RNA sequencing, epigenetic analysis, and identification of protein content will be employed to find biomarkers that can be utilized for stratification and early detection of cancer in patients.
-(Image source: NCI HTAN)
+DNA sequencing, RNA sequencing, (Image source: NCI HTAN)

 Barcoding sheds light on metastasis and treatment resistance in triple negative breast cancer (TNBC)

-HPV vaccine leads to decline in two types of HPV linked to cervical cancer
+HPV vaccine leads to decline in two types or HPV linked to cervical cancer

 HPV types 16 and 18 – which are responsible for approximately 70% of cervical cancer cases worldwide – are on the decline.
 As part of the Center for Disease Control’s Human Papillomavirus (HPV) Vaccine Impact Monitoring Project (HPV-IMPACT), researchers examined the incidence of 37 types of HPV in over 10,000 samples from women with grade 2 or 3 cervical intraepithelial neoplasia or adenocarcinoma in situ (CIN2+), both of which are precancerous conditions of the cervix.
 Overall incidence of CIN2+ declined 21% from 2008 to 2015 (2,344 vs 1,857 cases), and the estimated number of CIN2+ cases attributed to HPV 16/18 infections declined 34% from 2008 to 2014 (1,235 vs 819 cases).
 This reduction in the number of CIN2+ cases attributed to HPV 16/18 was observed in both vaccinated (55.2%–33.3%) and unvaccinated (51.0%–47.3%) women, suggesting that “herd immunity” may play a role in protecting women from HPV infection.
 Herd immunity works by stopping the transmission of the bacteria or virus responsible for a certain type of infection.
 However, this is only possible when a large proportion of a population is protected from a disease by vaccination.